Editorial Program

 Douglas Armato, Director

 Douglas Armato focuses his acquisitions on Minnesota’s translation program and on projects in social, political, and critical theory.
-He is the in-house editor for the Electronic Mediations and Posthumanities series and occasionally acquires general projects on literature, culture, and digital media.
-Concepts prevalent in his current acquisitions program are biopolitics, animal studies, consumerism, utopianism, cosmology, avisuality, nonlinear thought, materialism, technology, and the history and practice of theory.
+He is the in-house editor for the Posthumanities series and occasionally acquires general projects on literature, culture, art, and digital media.
+Concepts prevalent in his current acquisitions program are biopolitics, ecocriticism, speculative realism, animal studies, consumerism, utopianism, cosmology, nonlinear thought, materialism, technology, and the history and practice of theory.
 He also looks for books that follow an essayistic or speculative rather than traditional monographic structure as well as works that advance a strong argumentive reading of contemporary society.

-Beverly Kaemmer acquires books on the MMPI instruments for mental health professionals, researchers, and students.
+The Test Division acquires books on the MMPI instruments for mental health professionals, researchers, and students.
 They range from hands-on interpretive guides for using the instruments to scholarly titles documenting the psychometric development of scales and research on constructs such as masculinity/femininity.
-In development is a series of practical guides for the latest version of the MMPI-2 for adults, the MMPI-2-RF, in a variety of settings—mental health, medical, forensic (civil and criminal), and personnel selection.
-Also of interest are books on therapy practice.
+Recent developments include use of the MMPI-3 and MMPI-2-RF in a variety of settings—mental health, medical, forensic, and public safety.

 Subject area: psychology